Virtual Reality Terminology: 20 Terms That Will Make you Sound Like a VR Expert

-Exploring new technology always means that there will be a whole new dictionary of terms to learn and breadth of knowledge to understand – especially a technology that can have such extensive uses like VR has.
+Exploring new technology always means that there will be a whole new terminology to learn and breadth of knowledge to understand – especially a technology that can have such extensive uses like VR has.

-But don’t fret! – fortunately, we’ve created a crash-course and compiled 20 of the major VR terms that you need to know to sound like a VR expert in a matter of minutes.
+But don’t fret! – fortunately, we’ve created a crash-course on virtual reality terminology and compiled 20 of the major terms that you need to know to sound like a VR expert in a matter of minutes.

 This term stands for “virtual reality experience”, which essentially is what a session in VR is called.
 This is something we use at Yulio a lot and it’s becoming more and more widely used for a single VR story or experience.

 This stands for “fixed point render” which, for mobile VR, is what a single viewpoint is called.
 When you’re in VR and you’re looking around a space, you’re standing in a fixed point render.
 FPR means that you’re viewing a single render from a fixed location so you can look around in 3-degrees of head movement, but you cannot walk or change perspective outside of where you’re standing.
 In Yulio, you can add and link multiple FPRs inside one VRE.
 So your full VR experience can contain many FPR scenes.

 Hotspots are a way to link multiple fixed point renders into a VR experience.
 Hotspots allow for: a better idea of size and scale, a way to navigate your virtual reality experience by simply looking and going, a way to see multiple design options, or perspectives.
 Adding hotspots in your virtual reality experience is a great way to make your designs more spatial and immersive in VR.
 In Yulio, you can adjust a hotspots size to create a feeling of depth and distance within a VRE.

 Goggle-less Viewer or ‘fishbowl’

 Allows users to view, click, and drag their line of vision directly from their browser without having to download an app or put on a headset.
 This type of viewing meant to preview the VR content without having to immerse yourself completely with a headset.